esovetkin/jbs/docs/help_submit.md

 `submit ... use ...` is restricted to `let` namespaces.
 Using a `param` source in submit-header `use` is an error.

-Multiple `use` clauses are allowed and are merged in order:
+Multiple `use` clauses are allowed and merged in order:

 ```jbs
 submit run